wuchuheng/com.wuchuheng.epub-reader/memory-bank/progress.md

 The foundation is **production-ready** with:

-- Clean, simplified component architecture.
-- 100% TypeScript type safety (zero `any` types).
+- **Core Reader Infrastructure**: Clean, simplified component architecture with 100% TypeScript type safety (zero `any` types).
+- **Navigation & Settings**: Complete settings infrastructure with Container, BackButton, and Breadcrumb components.
+- **Responsive Design**: Mobile-friendly interface with sticky headers and scrollable content areas.
-- Consolidated and powerful `useReader` hook for all core logic.
+- **State Management**: Consolidated and powerful `useReader` hook for all core logic.
-- Responsive design.
-- Robust navigation system with TOC and page controls.
+- **Robust Navigation**: Table of contents, page controls, and hierarchical settings navigation.
-- Dynamic book loading and display.
+- **Data Flow**: Dynamic book loading, accurate progress tracking, and persistent reading location.
-- Accurate progress tracking.
-- Complete reader integration.
-- Persistent reading location feature.
-- All design specifications met.
-- Zero ESLint warnings for unused code (post-refactor).
+- **Code Quality**: Zero ESLint warnings, proper interface consistency, and maintainable architecture.
-- Proper interface consistency throughout.
+- **Design Compliance**: All specifications from DESIGN.md met with responsive behavior.

-All components are properly typed, and the central `useReader` hook provides a solid, maintainable, and scalable foundation for the next phase of development.
-The EPUB reader feature is now complete, fully functional, and maintains high code quality standards.
+All components are properly typed, and the navigation infrastructure provides a solid foundation for Phase 3 AI integration features.
+The EPUB reader core is complete and fully functional, maintaining high code quality standards while being ready for advanced feature development.